Wayfiding/Rocketseat/serie-node/README.md

 </p>

 ## 💻 Project
- On this project will be created an API REST from Zero with NodeJS, Express and MongoDB.
-On That application will be create a CRUD to manipulate a account with the following Options:
+ On this project will be created an API REST from Zero with NodeJS, Express and MongoDB
- - Register
- - Authenticate
- - Forgot Password
- - Reset Password

 ### 🏠 [Homepage](https://github.com/Wayfiding/Rocketseat/tree/main/serie-node)